kevincasey1222/graph-jumpcloud/docs/jupiterone.md

 # Integration with JupiterOne

-JupiterOne provides a managed integration with JumpCloud.
-The integration connects directly to JumpCloud APIs to obtain account metadata and analyze resource relationships.
-Customers authorize access by creating an API token in your target JumpCloud account and providing that credential to JupiterOne.

 ## JumpCloud + JupiterOne Integration Benefits

 - Visualize JumpCloud users and groups in the JupiterOne graph.